-GCE Holdings, LLC include 1,786,481 shares underlying warrants, exercisable at \$3.40 per share.
+GCE Holdings LLC and certain other shareholders, GCE Holdings LLC has the right to designate three of the seven members of the Company's Board of Directors.
+The Board current designees of GCE Holdings LLC are Immanuel Thangaraj, Richard Markham and David Azad.
+Amounts for GCE Holdings, LLC include 1,786,481 shares underlying warrants, exercisable at \$3.40 per share.
 Excludes 391,294 shares held by Galen, 159,650 shares held by Essex; and 9,993 shares held by Care Capital.